aosabook/500lines/image-filters/image-filters.markdown

 }
 ```

-Clearly we can’t test this with whole images.
-Instead we can mock the images
+We don't want to test this with whole images, because we want images that we
+know the properties of and reason about.
+We approximate this by mocking the
-and make them return an array of pixels — in this case, 5.
-This allows us to
+images and making them return an array of pixels — in this case, 5.
+This
+allows us to
 verify that the behavior is as expected.
 Earlier we covered the concept of mock
 objects, and here we see their use.
 We are using
 [Mockito](http://docs.mockito.googlecode.com/hg/org/mockito/Mockito.html) as